You are here

 Limitations on allocation of credits

 Under Pace Law School's Academic Rules and Regulations, credits required for graduation are limited as follows:

-- A maximum of 19 credits of the credits required to graduate is allowed for "clinical credits" in live-client clinics, externships, and simulation courses.
+- A maximum of 20 credits of the credits required to graduate is allowed for "clinical credits" in live-client clinics, externships and guided externships.
 This number does not include "academic credits" awarded in those courses.

 - A maximum of 10 credits taken outside a law school, at another graduate school, either as a joint degree candidate or not, may be substituted for "clinical credits.”
 These 10 credits are part of the 20 clinical credit limitation.

 - A maximum of 4 credits of the credits required to graduate is allowed for co-curricular activities (Moot Court, Law Review), guided research, or continued clinical fieldwork.